Can You Get a Job in Switzerland If You Only Speak English?

 Although the French and Italian dialects are slightly different to the languages spoken in France and Italy, the deviation is minor.
 If you already speak French or Italian, you won’t have any trouble adjusting.

-Common Language Requirements for Jobs
+Language Requirements for Jobs

 Many Swiss employers measure your language skills by the Common European Framework of Reference for Languages (CEFR).
 This system splits language learners into six levels: